THE IRISH DIVORCE ACT

 s.20 (2) In particular, the court shall also consider:

-(a) the income, earning capacity, property and other financial resources of each spouse at the time or in the foreseeable future,
+(a) the income, earning capacity, property and other financial resources of each spouse or in the foreseeable future,

-(b) the financial needs, obligations and responsibilities of each spouse at the time or in the foreseeable future (whether in the case of remarriage or not),
+(b) the financial needs, obligations and responsibilities of each spouse or in the foreseeable future (whether in the case of remarriage or not),

 (c) the standard of living enjoyed by the family before the proceedings began or the spouses started to live apart,

-(d) the age of the spouses, duration of marriage and length of time they lived together,
+(d) the age of the spouses, duration of marriage and time they lived together,

 (e) any physical or mental disability of either spouse,